 What is Feminizing Hormone Therapy?

-Feminizing hormone therapy in Los Angeles (also referred to as cross-sex hormone therapy), alters your hormone levels to match your gender identity.
+Feminizing hormone therapy (also referred to as cross-sex hormone therapy), alters your hormone levels to match your gender identity.
 People who seek feminizing hormone therapy are often experiencing gender dysphoria, which is distress that is caused by a discrepancy between a person’s gender identity and that person’s sex assigned at birth.
 Feminizing hormone therapy induces physical changes in your body caused by female hormones during puberty (secondary sex characteristics) to promote the matching of your gender identity and your body (gender congruence).
 To avoid excess risk, the goal is to maintain hormone levels in the normal range for the target gender.

 - Make gender dysphoria less severe